yasufum/spp-tmp/docs/guides/tools/sppc/usecases.rst

 In this case, terminate it with ``docker kill`` directly as explained in :ref:`sppc_appl_load_balancer`.
 You can find the name of container from ``docker ps``.

+For this usecase example, recipe scripts are included in ``recipes/sppc/samples/lb_pg.rcp``.